ohora23/carla-ros-bridge-with-docker/README.md

     Waiting for the client to connect...

-Then, to start the ros bridge, set a environment.
+In another terminal, to start the ros bridge, set a environment.
+When opening a new terminal, you should run the code below.

     export PYTHONPATH=$PYTHONPATH:/opt/carla/PythonAPI/carla/dist/carla-0.9.6-py2.7-linux-x86_64.egg
     source /opt/carla-ros-bridge/install/setup.bash